nelknet/Nelknet.Cdktf/README.md

 Publish whichever packages you need (`dotnet nuget push artifacts/*.nupkg`).
 Consumers can depend on `Nelknet.Cdktf.Core` plus only the provider packages they require.

 The repository also ships a `Release` workflow (Actions tab) that builds, packs, and publishes every package to NuGet.
 Set `NUGET_API_KEY` in your environment or as a repository secret before running it.

-## Extending the Generator

-The generator is intentionally small so it is easy to extend.
-Examples of tweaks you can make quickly:

-- Detect additional union patterns and add typed overloads
-- Add convenience operations (e.g., `labelsFrom` that loads a JSON file) by post-processing `BuilderDefinition`s
-- Emit module-level aliases if you prefer short helper names (`Hcloud.server` vs. `Hcloud.serverResource`, etc.)

-Because everything is schema-driven you only need to regenerate when the provider version changes—no manual edits to the generated files are necessary.

-## Development Scripts

-- `dotnet run --project tools/Nelknet.Cdktf.CodeGen` – regenerate computation expressions from `.jsii`
-- `dotnet build` – restore and build all projects
-- `cdktf deploy/destroy` – run the example stack (requires `HCLOUD_TOKEN`)

 Happy infrastructure hacking in F#!